Potters in Love

 “Life is full of unexpected moments.
 But when we enter each day in rhythm with God, every step is an arrival.” – Eugene Peterson

 Meaning of Asobi

 Asobi (遊び)” means “play” in Japanese, while “遊” translates to “journey” in Mandarin. 遊び心 (asobi kokoro) also means having an open heart.
 We took to this name for our pottery studio because we see life both as a journey of exploration, and also a joyful adventure.
 We also believe that play is of great importance to the flourishing of human life, and it is an underrated state of mind that children and adults alike should engage in more often.

 What We Do

 We have been inspired by many amazing creatives in our lives, and we want to embed this spirit of wonder and imagination into our work as well!
 We lovingly name each vessel we create and weave in the dreamy beauty of haikus into our art.
-To share our love for pottery, we also run single-session introductory pottery workshops and regular pottery classes as well as team building sessions from our cosy home studio.
+To share our love for pottery, we also run single-session introductory pottery workshops, regular pottery classes, team building sessions as well as spiritual retreats from our cosy home studio.